inseo-oh/yjkos/docs/man/1/runtest.md

 Available options are:

 - `-l`: Lists available test groups and exit.
-- `-q`: Runs all testgroups.
+- `-a`: Runs all testgroups.
 Manually specified groups are ignored.